RobinNixon/hilite2ai.com/README.md

 Please explain: "backpropagation algorithm"
 ```

 This gives AI assistants complete context for better, more relevant answers.
+If the user has access to Claude or ChatGPT they can directly query either of these chatbots without having to paste the prompt.

 ## 💡 Why Use This?